davidch93/core/core-service/core-service-jpa/README.md

 2. You can used any of class that you need it.
 Main features of this libraries is:
    - `GenericService`: Generic Manager that talks to GenericDao to CRUD POJOs.
 Extend this interface if you want typesafe (no casting necessary) managers for your domain objects.
    - `GenericTreeService`: `GenericService` with some tree service.
-   - `BaseValidatorService`: Service used to validate object.
-Extends this interface if you want to create custom validator services.